gabors-data-analysis/da-coding-rstats/lecture11-functions/functions.md

 avg_x
 ```

-    ## [1] 14.86701
+    ## [1] 2.919203

-In general R always gives you the last command as output.
-E.g. we can
+In general, R always gives you the last command as output.
+For example,
-calculate the standard deviation.
+we can calculate the standard deviation.
 Let us call this now `my_fun1`.

 ``` r
 my_fun1 <- function( x ){